Chykalophia/ClickUp-MCP-Server---Enhanced/examples/README.md

 ### Running the Example

-1. Make sure you have built the ClickUp MCP Server:
+1. Make sure you have built the ClickUp MCP Server - Enhanced:
    ```bash
    npm run build
    ```